Guide to the plants of the Garrigue: Recognizing the flora of Hérault region

 Her name means "flower without leaves" in Greek.

 Also called Montpellier blue carnation, it has nothing to do with a carnation though.
-It is one of the most characteristic flowering plants of the scrubland, impossible to miss it during your walks!
+It is one of the most characteristic flowering plants of the garrigue, impossible to miss it during your walks!

 The flowers are edible and can be used to decorate cakes or salads.